 Although all beaches are public, there are several places in Phuket where the land behind the beach land is owned by a hotel or resort.

-It can be a bit of a challenge to get there; you have to go down a steep hill through a forest.
-The trail is not very good, so you have to be careful not to fall.
+Once you’ve found a place to park, you’ll have to go down a steep hill through a forest to get to the beach.
+The path is slippery and not very good, so you must be careful not to fall.

 Layan Beach is the name of the beach at the northern end of Bangtao Bay, it is more peaceful and relaxed than Bang Tao Beach at the southern end of the bay, but it still has a good selection of beach bars and small cozy restaurants.